ng1nX4O4/AndromuX/README.md

 If You Think You Can Make It Better Then Just Add A PR

 #### Issue

-Found A Problem Just Create An Issue
+ound A Problem Just Create An Issue
 I Am Very Active On Github

 #### Contact Me